35% off first box + FREE gift & treats Furchild on board

 Black Poops

 • HEALTH CONCERN: However, if your pet is pooping black poops all the time, you may want to consider contacting a vet (preferably a holistic vet or a vet who understands raw feeding).
-Consistent stinky, black stool could indicated that bleeding is occurring in the gastrointestinal tract.
+The consistent stinky, black stool could indicate bleeding in the gastrointestinal tract.

 Little Beige Poops

-• RAW – These poops are hard and grainy, and have no odor.
+• RAW – These poops are hard, grainy, and have no odour.
 They will turn white and crumble in a few days if left untouched.
-This is an indication that your pet has eaten a lot of raw bone content.
+This indicates that your pet has eaten a lot of raw bone content.

 Particles in Poop

-• RAW – If you’ve fed your dog Furchild’s Free-Range Duck Necks and you notice small bones pieces in their poop, relax, it’s normal!
+• RAW – If you’ve fed your dog Furchild’s Free-Range Duck Necks and you notice small bone pieces in their poop, relax, it’s normal!
 If you are feeding raw bones that are meant to be consumed you may see the occasional pieces here and there.
 This does not apply to smoked or cooked bones which should never be fed to your pet.
 Here’s a trick to try – poke the pieces using a stick and most likely you’ll find it’s soft and rubbery.
-If you currently feed your pet a homemade raw diet we suggest adding digestive enzymes to high them better digest the bone content and perhaps rethinking the bone to meat ratio.
+If you currently feed your pet a homemade raw diet we suggest adding digestive enzymes to help them better digest the bone content and perhaps rethinking the bone-to-meat ratio.

 • HEALTH CONCERN: If you notice white dots or what looks like rice in your dog’s poop then this can be the result of worms.
 There are deworming solutions you can purchase to take care of the worms.